avanwouwe/citadel-browser-agent/doc/windows.md

 ## configuration
 Citadel has sensible defaults, but you can change the configuration of Citadel, for example to change the logging and masking levels or to declare your own blacklist or local IT support e-mail address.
 Just place a file called `citadel-browser-agent.json` with the [correct format](/doc/configuration.md) in the Citadel directory.

-> [!NOTE]
-> Even if Native Messaging is supported on other Chromium browsers like Mozilla, be aware that the procedure is slightly different.
-Citadel has not been tested with any browsers other than Chrome.